sreejitr/Wolfenstein/Sreejita - Progress Report on Game Development.md

 <b>What I actually did last week..

-Improve Health labels and add score labels
+Improved Health labels and add score labels

 Added Training mode for the game

-Add 4 levels to main Challenge and 2 levels to Training
+Added 4 levels to main Challenge and 2 levels to Training

 Added enemies Gaso and Hencher